MohammadAlattar/mastermind-game/README.md

 # Rules :
  - You must enter four letters from A to F
+ - You have 8 attempts
  - If you guess the letters and they are in the correct position, it will show you how many letters you guessed (Right Position)
  - If you guess the letters and they are not in the correct place, the number of guesses will appear (Wrong Position)
  - If you get 4 letters in the correct place you will win and it will show you the number of attempts you made

                                                                       Enjoy.